theislab/ehrapy/docs/index.md

 .. card:: GitHub :octicon:`mark-github;1em;`
     :link: https://github.com/theislab/ehrapy

-    Find a bug?
+    Found a bug?
 Interested in improving ehrapy?
 Checkout our GitHub for the latest developments.

 ```